miroi/bagel_manual/source/molecule.rst

    | **Datatype**: boolean
    | **Recommendation**: False, unless you are interested in relativistic effects.
 DKH2 is a cheaper than using full four component methods, but slightly less accurate.
 The four-compoment methods should be used for the calculation of electron paramagnetic resonance tensors.

+.. topic:: ``basis_type``

+   | **Description**: Can request generation of gauge independent atomic orbitals (GIAO), London orbitals from requested basis.
+   | **Default**: Standard if no magnetic field, GIAO if there is a magnetic field.
+   | **Datatype**: String
+   | **Recommendation**: Default.
+Asking for standard orbitals in a calculation with a finite magentic field is equivalent to asking for a common gauge origin, which is less expensive, bit significantly less accurate.

 .. topic:: ``magnetic_field``

    | **Description**: a vector of external magnetic field
    | **Default**: ``{{0.0, 0.0, 0.0}}``
    | **Recommendation**: Only use it if you need to; running with a magnetic field of zero, whilst physically equivalent to switching the magnetic field off, may be computationally more expensive.
-The gauge origin in at origin of the co-ordinate system, hence if you are making use of the :ref:`aniso` tools, be sure to have the paramagnetic centre of the system located at the origin.
+The gauge origin of the vector potential corresponding to the magentic field is at the origin of the co-ordinate system, hence the geometry should be specified such that the paramagnetic centre of the system is located at the origin, particularly if are making use of the :ref:`aniso` tools.
 At present finite magnetic field is only well tested for :ref:`dhf` and :ref:`hf`, but can potentially used with :ref:`zcasscf`.

 .. topic:: ``tesla``